Investors

 Comparison of Corporate Governance to Nasdaq Requirements

-Meeting of Board of Directors: Rule 5605(b)(2) requires that “Independent Directors” (as defined by Nasdaq) must have regularly scheduled meetings at which only such “Independent Directors” are present.
+Meeting of Board of Directors: Rule 5605(b)(2) requires that independent directors (as defined by Nasdaq) of Nasdaq-listed issuers must have regularly scheduled meetings at which only such independent directors are present.
 There is no home country requirement to have, and the Company does not have, mandated regularly scheduled meetings of its independent directors.
-However, its independent directors hold meetings without management present as deemed necessary from time to time.
-The Company’s Corporate Governance & Nominating Committee and its Compensation Committee Charters provide that the Chairs of each Committee must be an independent director, and a majority of its members must be independent.
+However, its independent directors hold meetings without management present as deemed necessary or appropriate from time to time.
+The charters for the Company's Corporate Governance & Nominating Committee and Compensation Committee provide that the Chair of each of those committees must be an independent director, and a majority of its members must be independent.

-Content of Compensation Committee Charter: Rule 5605(d)(1) requires that the formal written compensation committee charter of an issuer specifies that the compensation committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the compensation committee only after taking into consideration the specific factors enumerated in Rule 5605(d)(3)(D).
+Content of Compensation Committee Charter: Rule 5605(d)(1) requires that the formal written compensation committee charter of a Nasdaq-listed issuer specifies that the compensation committee may select, or receive advice from, a compensation consultant, legal counsel or other adviser to the compensation committee only after taking into consideration the specific factors enumerated in Rule 5605(d)(3)(D).
 The home country requirement is less prescriptive, as NP 58-201 sets out suggested non-binding guidelines only.
-NP 58-201 suggests that the Company “should” have a formal compensation committee, which committee “should” have a formal written charter with specified content, and that the compensation committee “should” have specified delineated responsibilities.
-The Company’s Compensation Committee Charter provides that the Committee has the authority to retain, at the Company’s expense, independent legal, financial and other advisors, consultants and experts to assist the Committee in fulfilling its duties and responsibilities and does not require the Committee to first consider the factors enumerated in Rule 5605(d)(3)(D).
+NP 58-201 suggests that the Company "should" have a formal compensation committee, which committee should have a formal written charter with specified content, and that the compensation committee should have specified delineated responsibilities.
+The Company's Compensation Committee Charter provides that the Committee has the authority to retain, at the Company's expense, independent legal, financial and other advisors, consultants and experts to assist the Committee in fulfilling its duties and responsibilities but does not require the Compensation Committee to first consider the factors enumerated in Rule 5605(d)(3)(D).

-Compensation Committee Compensation: Under Rule 5605(d)(2), subject to limited exceptions, the compensation committee must be composed of at least two members, each of whom must be an independent director.
-The home country requirement is less prescriptive, as NP 58-201 sets out suggested non-binding guidelines only and Policy 3.1 gives discretion to the Company to determine the means by which management compensation “should” be approved by only independent directors.
-NP 58-201 suggests that the compensation committee of the Company “should” be comprised entirely of independent directors, while Policy 3.1 requires that the Company must adopt whichever procedures it sees fit to ensure that all employment, consulting or other compensation arrangements between the Company and any director or senior officer are considered and approved by independent directors.
-The Company’s Compensation Committee Charter provides that the Company’s Compensation Committee will consist of at least three directors.
-A majority of the members will meet the criteria for independence as established by applicable laws and the rules of stock exchanges upon which the Company’s securities are listed.
-Each independent director must be free of any relationship which could, in the view of the board, reasonably interfere with the exercise of a Committee member’s independent judgement.
+Compensation Committee Composition: Under Rule 5605(d)(2), subject to limited exceptions, the compensation committee of a Nasdaq-listed issuer must be composed of at least two members, each of whom must be an independent director.
+With respect to compensation committee members, Rule 5605(d)(2) requires the issuer’s board of directors to consider all factors specifically relevant to determining whether a director has a relationship to the Company which is material to that director's ability to be independent from management in connection with the duties of a compensation committee member.
+The home country requirement is less prescriptive, as NP 58-201 sets out suggested non-binding guidelines only.
+NP 58-201 suggests that the compensation committee of the Company should be comprised entirely of independent directors.
+The Company's Compensation Committee Charter provides that the Company's Compensation Committee will consist of at least three directors, a majority of which will meet the criteria for independence as established by applicable laws and the rules of each stock exchange upon which the Company's securities are listed.
+The committee’s charter also provides that each independent director must be free of any relationship which could, in the view of the board, reasonably interfere with the exercise of a committee member's independent judgement.

-Nomination Committee Composition: Under Rule 5605(e), director nominees must either be selected, or recommended for a board of directors’ selection, either by: (i) Independent Directors constituting a majority of the board’s independent directors in a vote in which only Independent Directors participate; or (ii) a nominees committee comprised solely of Independent Directors.
+Nomination Committee Composition: Under Rule 5605(e), director nominees of a Nasdaq-listed issuer must either be selected, or recommended for a board of directors' selection, either by: (i) independent directors constituting a majority of the board's independent directors in a vote in which only independent directors participate; or (ii) a nominees committee comprised solely of independent directors.
 The home country requirement is less prescriptive, as NP 58-201 sets out suggested non-binding guidelines only.
-NP 58-201 suggests that the Company “should” have a formal nominating committee that “should” be comprised of only independent directors.
-The Company’s Corporate Governance & Nominating Committee Charter provides that the board will appoint at least three (3) directors to the Company’s Governance & Nominating Committee.
+NP 58-201 suggests that the Company should have a formal nominating committee that should be comprised of only independent directors.
+The Company's Corporate Governance & Nominating Committee Charter provides that the board will appoint at least three (3) directors to the Company's Governance & Nominating Committee.

-Proxy Solicitations: Under Rule 5620(b), a listed company that is not a limited partnership must solicit proxies and provide proxy statements for all meetings of shareholders, and also provide copies of such proxy solicitation materials to Nasdaq.
-The Company solicits proxies in accordance with applicable rules and regulations in Canada, including the Business Corporations Act (Ontario), the Company’s incorporating statute, and the rules and policies of the TSXV.
+Proxy Solicitations: Under Rule 5620(b), a Nasdaq-listed issuer that is not a limited partnership must solicit proxies and provide proxy statements for all meetings of shareholders and provide copies of such proxy solicitation materials to Nasdaq.
+The Company solicits proxies in accordance with applicable rules and regulations in Canada, including the Business Corporations Act (Ontario).
 The content of proxy solicitation materials sent to shareholders is prescribed by NI 51-102.
-The Company is a “foreign private issuer” as defined in Rule 3b-4 under the Exchange Act, and the equity securities of the Company are accordingly exempt from the proxy rules set forth in Sections 14(a), 14(b), 14(c) and 14(f) of the Exchange Act.
+The Company is a "foreign private issuer" as defined in Rule 3b-4 under the Exchange Act, and the equity securities of the Company are accordingly exempt from the proxy rules set forth in Sections 14(a), 14(b), 14(c) and 14(f) of the Exchange Act.

-Shareholder Meeting Quorum Requirement: Rule 5620(c) provides that the minimum quorum requirement for a meeting of shareholders is 33 1/3% of the outstanding common voting shares.
+Shareholder Meeting Quorum Requirement: Rule 5620(c) provides that the minimum quorum requirement for a meeting of a Nasdaq-listed issuer’s shareholders is 33 1/3% of the issuer’s outstanding shares of common voting stock.
 The Company follows the requirements under applicable Canadian corporate law with respect to quorum requirements, which allows the Company to specify a quorum requirement in its by-laws.
-Pursuant to the Company’s by-laws, a quorum for any meeting of shareholders is two holders of shares entitled to vote at a meeting of shareholders, whether present in person or represented by proxy.
+Pursuant to the Company's by-laws, a quorum for any meeting of shareholders is two holders of shares entitled to vote at a meeting of shareholders, whether present in person or represented by proxy.

-Shareholder Approval Requirements: Rule 5635 requires that shareholder approval be required for the Company to issue securities in connection with certain events, such as the acquisition of shares or assets of another company, a change in control of the company, the establishment of or amendments to equity-based compensation plans for employees, rights issues at or below market price, certain private placements, directed issues at or above market price and the issuance of convertible notes.
-Neither Canadian securities laws, Canadian corporate law nor the requirements of the TSXV require shareholder approval for such transactions, except where such transactions constitute a “related party transaction” or “business combination” under Canadian securities laws or where such transactions are structured in a way that results in significant dilution, a change in the business of the Company or a reverse take-over of the Company, or where the TSXV requires the shareholder approval for the establishment of or amendments to equity-based compensation plans.
+Shareholder Approval Requirements: Rule 5635 requires that shareholder approval be obtained by a Nasdaq-listed issuer in order to issue securities in connection with certain events, such as the acquisition of shares or assets of another company, a change in control of the issuer, the establishment of or amendments to equity-based compensation plans for employees, rights issues at or below market price, certain private placements, directed issues at or above market price and the issuance of convertible notes.
+Neither applicable Canadian securities laws nor Canadian corporate law require shareholder approval for such transactions, except where such transactions constitute a "related party transaction" or "business combination" under Canadian securities laws.
+In addition to the above requirements stipulated by Rule 5635, the Company's incorporating statute also requires shareholder approval to effect the sale, lease or exchange of all or substantially all of the Company's property, other than in the ordinary course of the Company's business.